projectacrn/acrn-hypervisor/doc/getting-started/getting-started.rst

       sudo chmod +x /usr/sbin/iasl
       sudo ~/acrn-work/launch_uos_id3.sh

 #.
-Confirm that you see the console of the User VM on the Service VM's terminal
+It will take a few seconds for the User VM to boot and start running the
-   (on the monitor connected to the target system).
+   Ubuntu image.
+Confirm that you see the console of the User VM on the Service VM's terminal (on the monitor connected to the target system).
 Example:

    .. code-block:: console